togakangaroo/be-the-es6iest/README.md

 		* Prewrite
 		* Not using jquery because..eh..
 		* modules so no need for IIFE scoping
-		* all this stuff so far is cool but won't make your life easier
+		* modules are awesome, the rest is cool but won't make life significantly easier
 * create `createNotificationQueue` shell
 	* Implement
 		* just the exported function